metauni/metauni.github.io/slt/align.md

 The learning behaviour of singular models is dominated by the geometry of singularities.
 Moreover, the structure of phases and phase transitions encountered during training are dominated by singularities of level sets of the loss function.
 We can build scalable devices that provide useful signatures of these singularities, and thus of the "knowledge" they contain.

 The motivating example of this working in practice is solid state physics.
-Divergences in the density of states are responsible for many electrical properties of materials, and detecting these divergences by indirect probes (which look for example at differential conductance) is a key experimental technique in solid state physics.
-There is no principled reason why analogous devices cannot be constructed for large-scale learning machines and there are clear paths to building them.
+Divergences in the density of states are responsible for many electrical properties of materials, and detecting these divergences by indirect probes (which look for example at differential conductance) is a key experimental technique.
+There is no principled reason why analogous devices cannot be constructed for large-scale learning machines.
 Let us call them **spectroscopic probes**.

-We assume that the true loss `L` is a sum of **sublosses** `L_i`, which we may view as arising from subdistributions of the true distribution (instances of addition within GPT's larger training/test set, for example).
-During training `w_0, w_1, ... ` we track the performance of the network on each of these sublosses, and sample checkpoints `w_{c0}, w_{c1}, ... ` at points of interest which include phase transitions in the sublosses.
-These checkpoints are passed to a separate analytics system which uses the spectroscopic probe to analyse the neighbourhood of each checkpoint.
+We assume that during training a series of points of interest are identified `w_0, w_1, ... ` and that these checkpoints are passed to a separate analytics system which uses the spectroscopic probe to analyse the neighbourhood of each checkpoint.
+How are these checkpoints selected?
+The general idea is to track a wide range of metrics across training, and watch them for phase transitions.
+These transitions contribute checkpoints.

+* **Sublosses:** The true loss `L` could be a sum of **sublosses** `L_i`, which we may view as arising from subdistributions of the true distribution (instances of addition within GPT's larger training/test set, for example).

+* **Evaluations:** There is likely to be a growing library of open source evaluations of LLM performance (see OpenAI's [Eval]s(https://github.com/openai/evals)).

+* **Latent knowledge:** it is possible to extract from middle layers representations that are indicate an [understanding of logical structure](https://www.lesswrong.com/posts/L4anhrxjv8j2yRKKp/how-discovering-latent-knowledge-in-language-models-without) in text.

 **Work to be done:**